timelessnesses/Meta-Search/README.md

 Welcome to Meta Search.
 Work like mat1 but you need to use requests ( Actually no building webapplication I am fucking lazy)

+Result up to 10000000 results!
+(Modify it in main.py or minified.py)

 ## How to use?

 Run